-Please have your dogs leashed during the breeding bird season as many of the rare species nest on the ground from late May through mid-July.
+Dogs are required to be leashed at all times in order to protect birds, wildlife, habitat and the safety of other visitors.
+This is especially important during the breeding bird season as many of the rare species nest on the ground from late May through mid-July.

 Take a short (1.65 mile) loop hike along the Pine Barrens Loop Trail off Route 41.
 There are additional trails to explore here!